-Although there are discrepancies related to the actual dates in which the Pagan dynasty flourished.
-Archeologists have uncovered stone tablets and Buddhist iconography with Pali and Mon script which suggest between 9 A.D. – 1287 A.D.
+Although there are discrepancies related to the actual dates in which Burma’s Buddhist Art Pagan dynasty flourished.
+Archeologists have uncovered stone tablets and Buddhist iconography with Pali and Mon script which suggest between 9 A.D. and 1287 A.D.

 Gordon H. Luce author of “Old Burma – Early Pagan’s” books suggest that Pagan according to Shin Silavanthsa, the first historian of Burma (1455-1520 AD), whose studies survive until this day, state that after the passing of the Buddha the Kingdom of Sarekhettara (Sri Ksetra) had been established for 600 years.